Virtual AI Agents: What they are & how to deploy

 But what exactly are these AI powered assistants?
 How do they differ from simple chatbots, and what kind of technology makes them so smart?
 This guide will walk you through everything, from the core AI concepts to the practical benefits and strategies for putting them to work in your own business.

-What Exactly Are Virtual Agents AI?
+What is a Virtual AI Agent?
 Untangling the Terminology

 What is a Virtual Agent?

 A virtual agent is an advanced software program powered by artificial intelligence, designed to interact with people in a natural, human like way.
-Unlike basic chatbots that follow rigid scripts, these agents use technologies like natural language processing (NLP) to understand the real intent behind a user’s words.
+Unlike basic chatbots that follow rigid scripts, these agents use technologies like natural language processing (NLP) to actually understand people.
 They can handle complex conversations that go back and forth, learn from their interactions to get smarter over time, and connect to business systems to complete tasks, not just provide information.

 Virtual Agent vs. Chatbot: The Key Differences